-Comment: The development proposes a new shared driveway and crossover servicing the two proposed garages which have been integrated into the design of the building and will not dominate the front façade of the premises.
-The proposed basement areas allow for the provision of two (2) tandem car spaces per dwelling (4 total).
+Comment: The development proposes a new shared driveway and crossover servicing two proposed garages which have been integrated into the design of the building and will not dominate the front façade of the premises.

 Public Domain

 Comment: The proposed development will have no adverse impact on the public domain.